 Student aid recipients should consult with the Financial Affairs Officer before dropping classes.
-Financial aid may not cover the charges for dropped classes.
+Financial aid may not cover the charges for dropped classes, and students shall be liable for all remaining tuition and fees due for that billing period.

 Pro Rata Refund Policy - Federal Title IV Aid Recipients